electricimp/SpiFlashLogger/README.md

 ### eraseAll(*[force]*)

 Erases the entire allocated SPIFlash area.
-The optional *force* parameter is a Boolean value which defaults to `false`, a value which will cause the method to leave the SPIFlash area untouched.
-You **must** pass in `true` for the function to operate.
+The optional *force* parameter is a Boolean value which defaults to `false`, a value which will cause the method to erase only the sectors written to by this library.
+You **must** pass in `true` if you wish to erase the entire allocated SPIFlash area.

 ### getPosition()